ferdmusic/audio-overlay/README.md

         *   Start/stop the app or send it to the system tray.
 *   **Runs in Background / System Tray / Autostart (FA07):**
     *   The app uses few resources while running in the background.
-    *   A system tray icon for quick access and status is a planned feature.
+    *   A system tray icon provides quick access and status indication.
     *   You can set the app to start when Windows starts.
 *   **Saves Your Settings (FA08):**
     *   The app remembers all your choices for the next time you start it.

 ---

-## 3. How it Performs and How We Built It
+## 3. How it Performs and How It Is Built

 *   **Performance (Very Important):**
     *   **Fast Response:** You won't notice a delay between a sound event and the warning (aiming for much less than 50ms).